Visiting the Blue Lagoon in Grindavík, Iceland

 There’s plenty to do in Grindavík, Iceland, a placid fishing town steeped in fish trade history.
 Many of the same families have been trolling these waters for generations, and visitors can see fishers hauling their daily bounty of cod out of the harbor by day and dine on the local catch at night.
 But the Grindavík area’s greatest claim to fame is the giant manmade geothermal expanse of the Blue Lagoon.

-The water is not deep, less than five feet, and the bottom is covered with white silica mud, the result of a natural process of re-condensation.
-It’s common to see visitors cover their faces with the mud, as it’s very good for your skin.
+The water isn’t deep, about 1.5 m (5 ft), and the bottom is covered with white silica mud, the result of a natural process of recondensation.
+It’s common to see visitors cover their faces with the mud—it’s great for your skin, and all guests receive a free silica mud mask with standard admission.
 The gift shop sells Blue Lagoon skin products that have ingredients ranging from silica mud to algae found in other parts of Iceland.
+At the swim-up Lagoon Bar, in the main section of the lagoon, you can purchase drinks to enjoy while lounging in the waters.
+There are also two steam baths on the property, as well as a dry sauna and massage area, and spa treatments are available.

 Many tours feature a visit to the Blue Lagoon, but if you’re traveling independently, it makes sense to visit right after you fly in or before you head home, as it’s very close to Keflavík airport.
 A rejuvenating soak is a great way to kick off your trip or end it on a relaxing note.